 When did you become acquainted with Park Abbey?

 I first visited the abbey when I was in secondary school.
 I took piano lessons at the Municipal Academy of Music in Hasselt at the time.
 For summer school, my father drove me back and forth to Korbeek-Lo, where my piano teacher lived.
 To make the days more pleasant, he showed us some interesting things in the neighbourhood.
 That's how we discovered Park Abbey.

 Did you return to the abbey frequently?

 Yes because it's a green enclave, an island within the hustle and bustle of the city.
 It offers functions that are not monastic yet are in harmony with how life used to be.
-For example, PARCUM, the Centre for Religious Art and Culture (CRKC), the organic farm and the Alamire Foundation.
+For example, PARCUM, the organic farm and the Alamire Foundation.
 They don't have a direct link to monastic life but they are a logical continuation of what used to occur in the abbey.

 A vast number of people are connected to the abbey: they had their wedding photos taken here, they resided here as a student… I have never know a spot that generates so much solidarity.
 And this site could just as well have disappeared a few decades ago because it had fallen into serious disrepair.
 Now it's one of the best preserved abbey complexes in Western Europe.

 And now something is being added that was not preserved: the Peace carillon will soon resound on the abbey site.

 That's right.
 This is a unique event because it's the very first reconstruction of a historic carillon.
 And it's all down to a sequence of coincidences.